Skip to content

 def test_large_network_performance():

-"""Test large network loads in reasonable time."""
+"""Test that a large network loads in reasonable time."""

 start = time.time()

-net = Network("tests/fixtures/networks/large.dat")
+net = Network("tests/fixtures/sample_kida.dat")

 duration = time.time() - start